Ecstasy (film): Versions

 Austrian and Czech versions of the film were very similar.
 Only the scenes with supporting actors differed.
 The roles of Eva, Adam and Eva's father were overdubbed by Czech actors for the Czech version.
 Zvonimir Rogoz replayed all of his dialog in Czech.
 The French version featured actors André Nox as Eva's father and Pierre Nay as Adam.

 Machatý anticipated problems with censors, so he shot alternative scenes, that could be edited in the movie.
 The original versions were screened in Czechoslovakia, Austria and Venice Film Festival.
-In Germany censors allowed the film only after some of the naked shots were removed and two additional scenes were added: one scene making it clear Eva was already divorced when she met Adam, and a more traditional ending where Eva and Adam stay together.
+In Germany censors allowed the film only after some of the nude shots were removed and two additional scenes were added: one scene making it clear Eva was already divorced when she met Adam, and a more traditional ending where Eva and Adam stay together.
 This version was the basis for the US distribution version.
 The US version also added songs by Denes Agay and Emery H. Helm with lyrics by Henry Gershwin and William Colligan.